YangLiu9208/home/index.md

 I'm Yang Liu (刘阳), a post-doctoral fellow at [HCP Lab](http://www.sysu-hcp.net/home/), [Sun-Yat-Sen University](http://www.sysu.edu.cn/) with co-advisor Prof. [Liang Lin](http://www.linliang.net/).
 Before that, I obtained my Ph.D degree in 2019 at [School of Telecommunications](http://ste.xidian.edu.cn/), [Xidian University](https://www.xidian.edu.cn/) advised by Prof. [Zhaoyang Lu](http://web.xidian.edu.cn/zhylu/).
 During my Ph.D study, I worked closely with Prof. [Jing Li](https://web.xidian.edu.cn/jingli/), Prof. [Tao Yang](https://scholar.google.com/citations?hl=en&user=Lvn4nH8AAAAJ) and Dr. [Chao Yao](https://scholar.google.com/citations?user=n6w02qoAAAAJ&hl=en).
 Before that, I received my Bachelor Degree in telecommunications from the School of Information Engineering, [Chang’an University](http://www.chd.edu.cn/) in 2014.
 My current research interests include computer vision and machine learning.

 ## News
-01/2020: **My [Ph.D Thesis](https://pan.baidu.com/s/1-Co8GcHEa7A1rST6oe171g) (psw：ithd) is available now!**
+2020-01:&nbsp; **My [Ph.D Thesis](https://pan.baidu.com/s/1-Co8GcHEa7A1rST6oe171g) (psw：ithd) is available now!**
-01/2020: My Ph.D Thesis is published online in [CNKI](https://www.cnki.net/).
+2020-01:&nbsp; My Ph.D Thesis is published online in [CNKI](https://www.cnki.net/).
-12/2019: I received the Fundamental Research Funds for the Central Universities (RMB 120,000).
+2019-12:&nbsp; I received the Fundamental Research Funds for the Central Universities (RMB 120,000).
-10/2016: Codes and datasets for IEEE TIP is [available](https://yangliu9208.github.io/DIVAFN/).
+2019-10:&nbsp; Codes and datasets for IEEE TIP is [available](https://yangliu9208.github.io/DIVAFN/).
-10/2019: One paper is accepted by IEEE Transactions on Image Processing.
+2019-10:&nbsp; One paper is accepted by IEEE Transactions on Image Processing.
-08/2019: I start working as a postdoctoral fellow at Sun-Yat-Sen University.
+2019-08:&nbsp; I start working as a postdoctoral fellow at Sun-Yat-Sen University.
-06/2019: I obtain my Ph.D degree from Xidian University.
+2019-06:&nbsp; I obtain my Ph.D degree from Xidian University.
-11/2018: I am invited to give a talk at The Second Session of Telecommunication Bridge.
+2018-11:&nbsp; I am invited to give a talk at The Second Session of Telecommunication Bridge.
-10/2018: I obtain the National Scholarship for PhD Students (RMB 30,000).
+2018-10:&nbsp; I obtain the National Scholarship for PhD Students (RMB 30,000).
-09/2016: I am invited to give a talk at a Postgraduate Symposium.
+2018-09:&nbsp; I am invited to give a talk at a Postgraduate Symposium.
-08/2018: Codes for IEEE TCSVT is [available](https://yangliu9208.github.io/JSRDA/).
+2018-08:&nbsp; Codes for IEEE TCSVT is [available](https://yangliu9208.github.io/JSRDA/).
-08/2018: One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology.
+2018-08:&nbsp; One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology.
-04/2018: Codes for IEEE SPL is [available](https://yangliu9208.github.io/TSTDDs/).
+2018-08:&nbsp; One paper is accepted by Journal of Xi'an Jiaotong University.
-04/2018: One paper is accepted by IEEE Signal Processing Letters.
+2018-04:&nbsp; Codes for IEEE SPL is [available](https://yangliu9208.github.io/TSTDDs/).
-02/2018: Codes and datasets for Complexity is [available](https://yangliu9208.github.io/CDFAG/).
+2018-04:&nbsp; One paper is accepted by IEEE Signal Processing Letters.
-02/2018: One paper is accepted by Complexity.
+2018-02:&nbsp; Codes and datasets for Complexity is [available](https://yangliu9208.github.io/CDFAG/).
-08/2018: One paper is accepted by Journal of Xi'an Jiaotong University.
+2018-02:&nbsp; One paper is accepted by Complexity.
-12/2017: One paper is accepted by Journal of Xi'an Jiaotong University.
+2017-12:&nbsp; One paper is accepted by Journal of Xi'an Jiaotong University.
-09/2016: One paper is accepted by Chinese Conference on Biometric Recognition.
+2016-09:&nbsp; One paper is accepted by Chinese Conference on Biometric Recognition.

 ## Research interests
 Video Analysis and Understanding, Human Action Recognition